openpracticelibrary/openpracticelibrary/src/pages/practice/service-blueprint.md

   The typical service blueprint for a technical project will identify:

+  * **Phases:** SBP is read from left to right, unfolding over time.
+Define the phases of how a user interacts with a service

-  **1: Physical Evidence:** Tangible items associated with each step of the process
+  * **Physical Evidence:** Tangible items associated with each step of the process

-  **2: People Actions:** User steps that people take as part of the process
+  * **People Actions:** User steps that people take as part of the process

-  *Line of Interaction: Separates people actions from technical actions*
+  * **Line of Interaction:** Separates people actions from technical actions

-  **3: Front-stage Actions:** The technical interface or tools people interact with in each step
+  * **Front-stage Actions:** The technical interface or tools people interact with in each step

-  *Line of Visibility: Separates front-stage and back-stage actions*
+  * **Line of Visibility:** Separates front-stage and back-stage actions

-  **4: Back-stage Actions:** Non-visible technical requirements needed for each step
+  * **Back-stage Actions:** Non-visible technical requirements needed for each step

-  *Line of Internal Interaction: Separates technical actions from external support efforts*
+  * **Line of Internal Interaction:** Separates technical actions from external support efforts

-  **5: Support Channels:** Activities or tools required for the process to be delivered
+  * **Support Channels:** Activities or tools required for the process to be delivered

+  * **Flow Lines:** Arrows are a key element of service blueprinting.
+They Indicate relationships and dependencies.
+An arrow could represent one-way exchange " --> "or a need for agreement and codependency " <--> " between the deferent parts of the blueprint.
+Missing elements and information as gaps are revealed in this process.

+  You can add secondary elements as needed to the SBP.
+Here you can find some of them:

+  * **Policy/Rules:** Any policies, regulations and laws that affect on how a process is completed.
+This information helps to understand what can and cannot be changed as you optimize.

+  * **Emotional Journey:** The emotional status of the user during the different stages of the experience.

+  * **Time:** The estimated duration for each phase of the journey .Also, you can represent the time duration for each of the actors.

+  * **Capture Insights:**

+    * Pain Points
+    * Follow-up Questions
+    * Critical Moments
+    * Opportunities

     The example below is a simple overview for the end result of a Service Blueprint.
 The chart typically begins as a whiteboard sketch and will iterate toward a more refined design.
 If it suites the project team a digital template could also be completed for this activity.

   ![service blueprint template](https://openpracticelibrary.github.io/opl-media/images/service_design_blueprint.png)

   NOTE: Multiple users are usually added to the People actions because more than one user is often needed to complete a process step.
 A couple users make for a simple blueprint in a quick amount of activity time, while an increased number of users make for a more complex blueprint which will take longer to create.
 whyDo: >-
-  This versatile activity can help identify process problem areas and growth opportunities for business operational workflows, a new or existing product offering, as well as the business structure of a startup or established company.
-The chart is meant to be flexible with the type of process reviewed and project needs.
+  The SBP can be used to map the actual experience of a service (As is), the quick wins & evolution to be implemented short/middle term (To be) and the long term strategy of evolution of the service (Ideal).

+  It can help you to:

+  * Identify process problem areas and growth opportunities

+  * Find a new or existing product offering

+  * Recognise the business structure of a startup or established company

+  * Align end to end perspectives on a service experience

+  * Understand all the moving parts of a service

+  * Align the team around a common understanding

+  * Visually share knowledge with others

+  * Ensure that the pieces of an experience will fit together

+  * Envision customer flow and architecture of the service experience

+  * Visualise an abstract concepts and make them tangible

   The blueprint will quickly point out assumptions and unknowns about a process across all business units, plus discover any confusion or misinterpretations within the process steps.
 This information can drive exploratory and validation research with users along with necessary technical and business research, to later define opportunities, strategy and solutions.